kanidm/kanidm/DEVELOPER_README.md

 ### Development Server Quickstart for Interactive Testing

 After getting the code, you will need a rust environment.
 Please investigate [rustup](https://rustup.rs) for your platform to establish this.

-Once you have the source code, you need certificates to use with the server, because without certificates, authentication will fail.
+Once you have the source code, you need encryption certificates to use with the server, because without certificates, authentication will fail.

-We recommend using [Let's Encrypt](https://letsencrypt.org), but if this is not possible, please use our insecure cert tool (`insecure_generate_tls.sh`).
-The insecure cert tool creates `/tmp/kanidm` and puts some self-signed certificates there.
+We recommend using [Let's Encrypt](https://letsencrypt.org), but if this is not possible, please use our insecure certificate tool (`insecure_generate_tls.sh`).
+The insecure certificate tool creates `/tmp/kanidm` and puts some self-signed certificates there.

 You can now build and run the server with the commands below.
 It will use a database in `/tmp/kanidm.db`.

 Create the initial database and generate an `admin` username: